DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 This tunnel leads to [[#The Trash Heap]].

-***Treasure.*** A player who investigates the nest finds an old *adventurer’s pack* containing, in addition to its ordinary contents, 12 bloodstained platinum pieces and 56 gold pieces.
+***Treasure.*** A player who investigates the nest finds an old *explorer’s pack* containing, in addition to its ordinary contents, 12 bloodstained platinum pieces and 56 gold pieces.
 The pack also contains an old, torn parchment letter.
 It reads:

 <div class="description">
 <p>Cassius,</p>